Penha Longa Resort

 If golf is one side of Penha Longa, the spa is the other.
 It's tucked away in a really serene part of the resort, surrounded by greenery.
 I tried the hydrothermal circuit, which included a vitality pool, sauna, hammam, contrast showers, and a relaxation area overlooking the Sintra hills.
 It felt like the perfect recovery after a morning round.

-The treatment menu is ESPA and Natura Bissé-based, and I went for a deep tissue massage—one of the best I’ve had, genuinely.
-They also run yoga and Pilates classes, and there’s a decent Technogym-equipped fitness centre if you want something more active.
+The treatment menu is ESPA and Natura Bissé-based.
+I went for a deep tissue massage — one of the best I've had, genuinely.
+They also run yoga and Pilates classes, and there's a decent Technogym-equipped fitness centre.

 The Dining